Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ## Prerequisites

-Before installing and using the CLI Agent, make sure you have the following configured:
+Before installing and using the agentic CLI for AKS, make sure you have the following configured:

 1. LLM Key
     - Preferred: Azure OpenAI